 There isn’t a lot to do at the Fishing Cove campground but that is part of the beauty of it.
 It forces you to slow down and just appreciate the surroundings.
 It’s an ideal place for a night in solitude.

 Is Fishing Cove one of the best Cape Breton campgrounds?
 You bet.
 If you can, I’d definitely recommend starting the Fishing Cove trail just after lunch and staying overnight.

 The Fishing Cove trail: Everything you need to know

 Want to discover the Fishing Cove trail for yourself?
 Read on for everything you may want or need to know about this 12km return hike.

 This trail guide includes some affiliate links.
-If you make a qualifying purchase through one of these links, I receive a small percentage of the sale at no extra cost to you.
-Thanks for supporting our site.
+If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.

 Cape Breton National Park backcountry permit

 Hikers wanting to stay overnight at the Fishing Cove campground must have a Cape Breton Highlands National Park backcountry permit issued by Parks Canada.
 Wardens do check the vehicles left at the trailhead to ensure hikers have the appropriate permits.

 Since there are a limited number of tent pads in the campground, there is a maximum number of permits issued every day.
 Hikers must register at either the Chéticamp or Ingonish Visitor Centres to receive a Fishing Cove backcountry permit.

 Fishing Cove hosted two other couples during our July visit, a number that the parks staff told us was a little less than usual for summer.